 Deteriorating Energy Markets Impacted the 2014 Spin-Offs

 The main reason for the terrible aggregate performance is due to a number of the spin-offs being energy and commodity companies.
 2014 was right as the energy markets began to collapse.
 These companies’ business models are highly dependent on energy prices and many were poorly capitalized at the time of separation.
-As a result, the share prices were punished.
+As a result, value was impaired and the share prices were punished.

 On the other hand, there were some significant positive outliers with 5 spin-offs’ equity valuation increasing at a 17% CAGR or higher.
 You can see a summary of all this information in the histogram below.